Preparing for the future of making things in design and manufacturing

 - Wohler’s report states that the Additive Manufacturing industry is expected to quadruple in the next 2 years, reaching $21 Billion in total by 2020.

 - According to McKinsey, the Additive Manufacturing industry will experience 35-94x growth by 2025.

 Outside of additive manufacturing’s benefits, another reason for its growth is accessibility.
 Originally thought of as viable only for advanced manufacturers, AM is poised to influence every segment of enterprise manufacturing including not just aerospace and automotive, but also consumer products, industrial machinery, and heavy equipment.

 Due to the advantages and accessibility, all manufacturers should prioritize investigating additive manufacturing or perfecting current processes.

-To help you learn more about the future of making things and put the above technologies in actions, we have scheduled a few webinars.
-Registration is open via the links below.
+Watch the following webinar to learn more about the future of making things and put the above technologies in actions.

 Generative Design & Additive Manufacturing: Revolutionizing Engineering & Manufacturing Workflows

 To experience these next generation technologies in action you can attend one of our in-person events.
 Learn more here and register via the links below.